Woody2143/woody2143.github.io/_posts/2016-01-19-DNF-Group-Error.md

 ValueError: No JSON object could be decoded
 ```

-I proceeded to scrach my head and google the error **ValueError: No JSON object could be decoded** along with various combinations of **fedora**, **dnf**, **groups**, etc...
+I proceeded to scratch my head and Google the error "ValueError: No JSON object could be decoded" along with various combinations of "fedora", "dnf", "groups", etc...

 Sadly that is just a generic python/json error and nothing useful was coming up.
 I went about several other searches in different ways with no luck.
 So I started to investigate out the various scripts called out in the traceback above.
-Finally I got to **/usr/lib/python2.7/site-packages/dnf/persistor.py** and found the following json file mentioned **groups.json**.
+Finally I got to "/usr/lib/python2.7/site-packages/dnf/persistor.py" and found the following json file mentioned "groups.json".

 ```
     def __init__(self, persistdir, comps=None):